 Resident Playwright2008 -- 2015

-Rob Handel heads the dramatic writing program at Carnegie Mellon University.
+Rob Handel is a resident artist in the Civilians R&D Group and heads the dramatic writing program at Carnegie Mellon University.
 He was a founding member of the playwrights’ collective 13P, which won four Obie Awards.
 His latest play, A MAZE, has been produced by New York Stage and Film, Rorschach Theatre (D.C.), and Just Theater/Shotgun Players (Berkeley).
-Productions include Long Wharf Theatre, SPF, Target Margin, City Lights (San Jose), Curious Theatre (Denver), Theater Ninjas (Cleveland), Half Moon (Poughkeepsie), NYU School of Music, and Opera Theater of Pittsburgh.
+Productions include Long Wharf, SPF, Target Margin, City Lights (San Jose), Curious Theatre (Denver), Theater Ninjas (Cleveland), Half Moon (Poughkeepsie), and 99 Stock (San Francisco).
+His opera libretti have been produced and developed by NYU School of Music, Opera on Tap at Barbès, North American New Opera Workshop, American Lyric Theatre, and Opera Theater of Pittsburgh.
 Residencies include The Royal Court Theatre, Donmar Warehouse, The O’Neill Playwrights Conference, Soho Rep, Portland Center Stage, Todd Mountain Theater Project, and a 'pataphysics retreat.
 Honors include the Helen Merrill Award and the Whitfield Cook Award.
 MILLICENT SCOWLWORTHY and APHRODISIAC are published by Samuel French.
 Rob studied at Williams College and with Paula Vogel at Brown University.
-He lives in Pittsburgh with his wife, poet Joy Katz, and their son.
+He serves on the board of the MacDowell Colony.
+Rob lives in Pittsburgh with his wife, poet Joy Katz, and their son.